Financial Wellness Statistics – 17 Interesting Findings

 (Source: PWC)

-Moreover, millennials are more likely to have student loan debt and other financial obligations, making them even more susceptible to the negative effects of financial stress.
-In order to help millennials improve their productivity, employers should make sure that they offer financial resources and assistance.
+Moreover, millennials often carry student loan debt and other financial obligations, making them particularly vulnerable to financial stress’s negative effects.
+To help millennials improve productivity, employers should offer financial resources and assistance.

 60% of adults have had credit card debt in the last year